 Leaders with high self esteem recognise that they don’t need to know everything.
 They are far more likely to accept input from others because they realise that doing so doesn’t make them a bad leader.
-They recognise that a leader’s job is to make good decisions, but this doesn’t mean that they need to make them unilaterally.
+They recognise that a leader’s job is to make good decisions.
+This doesn’t mean that they need to make them unilaterally.

 In contrast, leaders with low self esteem need to make themselves feel important.
 They spend time justifying their position.
 One way to do this is to come up with everything themselves.
 They feel as if they don’t come up with the ideas, then they aren’t doing their job.

 Leaders with high self esteem back themselves and their team

 Leaders with high self esteem believe in themselves and their teams.
 They have self confidence, without being arrogant.
-They stand up for themselves and their team members because they feel as if they have credibility and something to contribute.
+They stand up for themselves and their team members.
+This is because they feel as if they have credibility and something to contribute.

 Leaders with high self esteem are more likely to speak up about issues, because they aren’t scared of losing their jobs.
 They believe somebody else will find their skills useful and another job will be found down the road.
 Better to leave a job that forces you to compromise your integrity, than to damage your character.
 After all, leaders need to be able to sleep at night and live with their actions.

 Leaders with low self esteem won’t back themselves as readily, because they fear being wrong.
 They will take the word of authority above their own and take the less risky approach of “going with the flow”.
 They are less likely to speak out against wrongdoing and the status quo.
 In fact, they are more worried about keeping their job than doing the right thing.

 Self esteem is a critical factor in leadership.
 One might think that high self esteem creates behaviours characterised by arrogance or overconfidence.
 On the other hand, I’ve found the opposite to be true.